kapilkd13/gsoc/2017/proposals/kumar-kapil.md

 #### **Future work**

-* After the end of GSOC 17, I would remain associated with Data retriever Team and would like to contribute on issues like "*better logging of errors or warning using _logging and allowing debug/quiet mode*" etc.
+* After the end of GSOC 17, I would remain associated with Data Retriever Team and would like to contribute on issues like "*better logging of errors or warning using _logging and allowing debug/quiet mode*" etc.

 ### **Deliverables**